2025 India–Pakistan conflict: India

 The Indian government claimed that the operation was a necessary response to terrorism and the Pahalgam attack.
 Left parties in India urged Pakistan to dismantle terror networks operating from its soil.
 Addressing the nation on 11 May, Prime Minister Narendra Modi claimed another military victory over Pakistan and warned that further terrorist attacks would elicit a military response.
+Opposition leader Rahul Gandhi criticised Modi's acceptance of the ceasefire, alleging that it amounted to a surrender under pressure from Trump.
 On 9 June, Director General Military Operations (DGMO), Lieutenant General Rajiv Ghai was promoted to the additional post of Deputy Chief of Army Staff (Strategy), following his role in the operation.

 Pakistan

 Prime Minister Shehbaz Sharif called the Indian strikes a "cowardly" attack that killed innocent civilians, Pakistan termed them an "act of war", and the military vowed to respond at a time, place, and by means of its choosing.
 On 12 May, the National Assembly of Pakistan celebrated what was regarded as a Pakistani victory.
 The government of Pakistan promoted Chief of Army Staff Asim Munir to the rank of Field Marshal on 20 May 2025 for his leadership during the conflict.
 The tenure of Air Chief Marshal Zaheer Ahmad Babar was also extended.
+On 21 June, Pakistan announced it would nominate Donald Trump for the Nobel Peace Prize, citing his role in brokering the ceasefire.